SUMMARY

 ANALYSIS

-Part of the message Peter speaks to the people of Jerusalem presents a succinct and unusually worded picture of God’s promised salvationSalvation can mean saved from something (deliverance) or for something (redemption).
-Paul preached that salvation comes through the death of Christ on the cross which redeemed sinners from death and for a grace-filled life.
-More (3:17-26).
-These verses offer the possibility of repentance for what was done in ignorance.
-God had long planned that salvation would come through a “prophet like Moses” from among the Jews and had said this quite directly in Scripture (Deuteronomy 18:15).
-God had also promised in Scripture that in AbrahamGod promised that Abraham would become the father of a great nation, receive a land, and bring blessing to all nations.
-More “all the families of the earth shall be blessed” (Genesis 12:3).
-God keeps these promises in Jesus of Nazareth and manifests them now in the community of believers.
-When Jesus returns, there will be a time of “universal restoration” (Acts 3:21).
-This is the time when all families of the earth shall be blessed.
+Part of the message Peter delivers to the people of Jerusalem emphasizes that God’s salvationSalvation can mean saved from something (deliverance) or for something (redemption).
+Paul preached that salvation comes through the death of Christ on the cross which redeemed sinners from death and for a grace-filled life. would come through a “prophet like MosesProphet who led Israel out of Egypt to the Promised Land and received the law at Sinai.” from among the Jews, as promised in Deuteronomy 18:15 (Acts 3:17-26).
+God had also promised that in AbrahamGod promised that Abraham would become the father of a great nation, receive a land, and bring blessing to all nations. “all the families of the earth shall be blessed” (Genesis 12:3).
+God keeps these promises in Jesus of Nazareth and his community of followers.
+When Jesus returns, there will be a time of “universal restoration” (Acts 3:21) when all families of the earth will be fully blessed.
 Such present and future blessingBlessing is the asking for or the giving of God's favor.
 Isaac was tricked into blessing Jacob instead of his firstborn Esau.
 At the Last Supper Jesus offered a blessing over bread and wine.
-To be blessed is to be favored by God.
-More, refreshment, and restoration are connected with repentance, whether from ignorance or wickedness, so that one’s sins are “wiped out” and life in the community of God’s people can be engaged.
+To be blessed is to be favored by God., refreshment, and restoration are connected with repentance, whether from ignorance or wickedness, so that sins are “wiped out” and communal fellowship may flourish.